Noise-robust proofs of quantum network nonlocality: The noisy W-distribution

 To perform the minimization in Eq.~\eqref{app eq: minim}, we used the Nelder-Mead or simplex search method \cite{Nelder} via the Python library SciPy \cite{2020SciPy-NMeth}.
 The results of the minimization are reported in Fig.~\ref{fig:W}.
 Note that this is an empirical minimization algorithm, which does not provide a convergence guarantee.
-Therefore, we have only proven the nonlocality of a given distribution under the assumption that the global minimum was found.
-Nevertheless, the goal function $\Delta^{(\ve,\delta)}(q_\alpha, q_\beta, q_\gamma)$ is a smooth and well-behaved function of three variables on a compact interval, and with more computational resources it is possible to do the minimization in a guaranteed manner, e.g. using a branch-and-bound algorithm.
+Note that the goal function $\Delta^{(\ve,\delta)}(q_\alpha, q_\beta, q_\gamma)$ is a smooth and well-behaved function of three variables on a compact interval; therefore, it is plausible that the solver has found its global minimum.
+Nevertheless, it should be stressed that this only proves the nonlocality of a given distribution under the assumption that the global minimum was indeed found.
+In the future, it is desirable to perform the same minimization with more computational resources and the guarantee of convergence.
+This can e.g. be done with the help of the branch-and-bound algorithm, given that the goal function is Lipschitz-continuous on a compact three-parameter subset.